 No, and the new law reflects this.
 Current Nevada law, NRS 440.175(2)(1993), states:

-- A certificate of birth, death or fetal death, except as authorized in this chapter or by the state board of health.
+(a) A certificate of birth, death or fetal death, except as authorized in this chapter or by the Board.

-- A certificate of marriage, except a county recorder or a person so required pursuant to NRS 122.120 (the person solemnizing the marriage).
+(b) A certificate of marriage, except a county clerk, county recorder or a person so required pursuant to NRS 122.120.

 Does the law require that I photocopy the document after it's notarized for my file?

 No, the law does not require it.
 Because of copyright laws, we don't recommend that you do this.